ccswbs/UoGd7-Training/workbench.md

 ## Workbench Moderation

 Clients can contact CCS Web & Development Solutions to request the enabling or disabling of the Workbench moderation feature.
 This feature sets publishing restrictions for the site, such that created content must be approved by a publisher before it can be published.
-This allows more oversight and can help in catching potential accessibility issues before they go live.
+This allows more oversight and can help in catching potential issues before they go live.

-Moderation can be enabled for all content, or only selected content types (basic page, news, events, etc.), according to your needs.

 If moderation is enabled, content authors/editors will see a third tab called "My Drafts" appear under "My Workbench."
 This section stores a list of created content that is currently unpublished and awaiting moderation.
 Publishers will see a fourth tab called "Needs Review."
 This is where created content will appear for moderation before being published.